drowe67/codec2-dev/README_freedv.md

 1. ~~Spell check/proofread~~
 1. Screen shots of each modes (waterfall and spectrum), discussing aspects of waveforms
-1. Link to this doc from freedv-gui user manual, rowetel/codec2 page, freedv/org
+1. ~~Link to this doc from freedv-gui user manual, rowetel/codec2 page, freedv.org~~
 1. ~~README_fdmdv.txt -> .md~~
 1. nice image or two
 1. table of source files